 Here the dogwood/butterfly issue is shown with the Wood Wren for comparison.

 This piece was sold as Iris despite there having been an entirely different previous (1960s) study by that very name.
 This is the only known instance of Cybis having used the exact same name for two different designs.
-This one is an open edition measuring 5.75” high x 7.5” wide.
+This one is an non-limited edition measuring 5.75” high x 7.5” wide.
 It was introduced in 1988 at $425.

 Water Lily with Frog is only 2.25” high; the frog is peeking out from the lefthand side of the flower.
 It is 4.25” wide and was shown in Cybis’ special 50th Anniversary brochure as a 1989 introduction at $325.
 Any pieces that were physically produced during 1989 will have the special backstamp shown in Signatures and Marks.
+This non-limited edition continued to be offered by Cybis until the studio ceased manufacturing in during the 2000s.

 A number of the post-1960 bird studies also incorporated a specific flower or plant in the design and the sculpture name.
 In addition to the iris-and-bobwhite and Wood Wren shown above, they were the Blue Headed Vireo with Lilac, Clematis with House Wren, Golden Crown Kinglets with Crab Apple, Golden Winged Warbler with Andromeda, Goldfinch with Violets, Hermit Thrush with Cranberry Cotoneaster, Kinglets on Pyracantha, and Nestling Bluebirds on Cockspur Hawthorn.
 All of these are illustrated in Cybis Later Birds.